 About the Project

-Working in equal partnership with the community and others with a stake in the wellbeing of the vibrant and diverse port of Leith, Leith Creative will draw on its talented and committed network to use design and creative thinking as a way to exchange knowledge, solve problems and jointly arrive at a future vision for Leith.
+Working in equal partnership with the community and others with a stake in the wellbeing of the vibrant and diverse port of Leith, Leith Creative draws on its talented and committed network to use design and creative thinking as a way to exchange knowledge, solve problems and jointly arrive at a future vision for Leith.

-This innovative programme that combines committed citizen engagement and community knowledge with skills and thinking in culture, creativity, planning, funding and the built environment, is supported by the Scottish Government’s Design Charrettes Fund and Open Project Funding from Creative Scotland.
+This innovative programme that combines committed citizen engagement and community knowledge with skills and thinking in culture, creativity, planning, funding and the built environment, was supported by the Scottish Government’s Design Charrettes Fund and Open Project Funding from Creative Scotland.

 - A community wide events programme, engaging individual residents and groups through, talks, walks, engagement events and discussions

 - A series of online and social media engagement strands